jfischer/docker-for-data-scientist-examples/workflow-2b/README.txt

-Run a shell environment that modifies local files
+Run a shell environment that modifies local files, with user mapping.
+For the direct linux version only.